SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt.md

 ![MQTTBox Received Operation](/images/mqtt/mqttBoxReceivedOperation.png)

 The `511` is indicating what kind of operation we received (in this case `c8y_Command`).
 This will be followed by the **deviceIdentifier** to locate the device with the dedicated operation.
 This is required if you have a hierarchy with multiple children.
-In such case, you need to know for which of the children the operation was dedicated.
+In such case, you must know for which of the children the operation was dedicated.
 Finally, you have the operation specific parameters, which in the case of `c8y_Command` is only the command text.

 After receiving the operation, we can start executing it to initiate the client's handling the operation.
 Similar to changing the status of an alarm, you can add the type of operation to the template.